Georgia Lawsuit Loans

 Uplift Legal Funding provides non-recourse lawsuit loans in Georgia.
 With a population of 10,214,860, Georgia is the 8th largest state in the United States, and ranks 27th for per capita fatal injuries (D.C. included).

-Because funding regulation is complex, Uplift developed a funding-ease scale.
+Uplift developed a funding-ease scale for plaintiffs.
 This scale helps plaintiffs understand what part their state plays in lawsuit loan decisions.
 On a scale of 0 to 10, Georgia scores a 10.0.
 This means that we consider it very easy for plaintiffs to get lawsuit loans in Georgia.
 Read more information below about the legal funding environment in Georgia.

 Accident Injury in Georgia

 Georgia’s yearly injury death rate of 58.0 per 100,000 places it -3.3% lower than the national average of 60.1.

 Georgia residents drive an estimated total of 118 billion miles yearly.
 That means the average Georgia resident drives about of 11,562 miles per year.
 That figure is 20.1% higher than the U.S. national average of 9,630 miles per year.

 Aside from miles driven, local seatbelt and drinking and driving habits play a large part in the auto accident death rate.
 Georgia residents are pretty good when it comes to buckling up, reporting a 92.0% use rate.